avinassh/brave-browser-hardening/README.md

 ## [Unresolved Issues with the biggest privacy/security impact](#unresolved-issues-with-the-biggest-privacysecurity-impact)

-You find an overview of [all opened privacy related and reported issues directly on the issue tracker](https://github.com/brave/brave-browser/labels/privacy%2Ftracking). [x] indicates that mentioned issue was fully resolved.
+You find an overview of [all opened privacy related and reported issues directly on the issue tracker](https://github.com/brave/brave-browser/labels/privacy%2Ftracking). [x] indicates that mentioned issue was fully resolved, or that this is something that will not be fixed.

 - [Working with Flags and background info when they exire](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/flag_expiry.md)
 - [List of all Flags](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/flag-metadata.json;l=1)